Brindusa22/Minesweeper/README.md

 ## Deployment

-This project was deployed using Code INstitute's mock terminal for Heroku.
+This project was deployed using Code Institute's mock terminal for Heroku.

 - Steps to deployment:
     - Fork or clone this repository